 - Assisting various Ministries in all aspects of a long-term arrangement for the supply of mobile telecommunications services;

-- Negotiating multi-million hosting and collocation agreements for various clients
+- Negotiating multi-million dollar licensing, hosting and collocation agreements for various clients

 - Assisting a large multinational company with the contracts governing the acquisition, implementation and deployment of an enterprise resource planning (ERP) system

 - Assisting a Crown corporation in connection with the preparation of an RFP, Master Agreement and statements of work for the supply of hardware, software and professional, hosting and support services for the implementation of a project management information system for the corporation and its clients;

 - Providing advice to a government agency on issues of information security in its contracts;

 - Assisting individuals and companies dealing with breaches of cyber security, cyber defamation and cyber stalking;

 - Developing standard form agreements for an international network service provider, including its agreements for network services and hosting;

 - Assisting a government agency with various agreements for the procurement of hardware, software, Web site development services and call centre services;